thepythonic/browsercms/doc/features/form_builder.md

 * Formating validation (i.e. email, phone)
 * Captcha?
 * Allow sorting/reporting.
+* (IA) Need to figure out where the 'Entries' for a form should appear.
+(The current 'entries' link won't work when forms live on their own)

 ## Issues

 * When editing the field, if you hit enter it creates the field, but renders the JSON result
-* Creating multiple fields: I needs to blank the field form each time.

 ## Reference Articles